Gavin Stone: Professional career

 During spring training in 2024, manager Dave Roberts announced that Stone would break camp as the team's fifth starter in the rotation.
 On June 26, Stone pitched a four hit complete game shutout against the Chicago White Sox, the first by a Dodgers rookie pitcher since Hyun-jin Ryu in 2013.
 Stone made a team high 25 starts for the Dodgers in 2024, with a 11–5 record and 3.53 ERA while striking out 116 batters.
 He was shut down on September 6 due to shoulder inflammation which ultimately ended his season.
 Stone underwent shoulder surgery on October 9 and it was announced that he would miss the 2025 season while recovering.

+Stone was expected to compete for a rotation spot in 2026, however after pitching in one spring training game he experienced soreness in his shoulder and was shut down from throwing. he was placed on the 60-day injured list to start the season.

+Personal life

+Stone grew up a St. Louis Cardinals fan.